-In the web dashboard Media section, the administrator can push media in the form of Web URL’s, Videos and Audio to the device based on tags.
-These will then be displayed in the My Catalogue section in my the same way apps are displayed.
+In the web dashboard Media section, the administrator can push media in the form of Web URLs, Videos, and Audio to the device based on tags.
+These will then be displayed in the My Catalogue section in the same way apps are displayed.
 The only difference is that there is no self-install, these are merely links and/or files that the user can “Open” and consume.
-The media will be listed based on pre-defined configurations determined by the administrator and if the user wants to open then then they can select the “Open” button.
+The media will be listed based on predefined configurations determined by the administrator and if the user wants to open then they can select the “Open” button.

-It is important to note that even if a web url may be listed as a media item, the profile restrictions still apply.
-An example would be if the profile restricts the use of YouTube and the media item is a YouTube video, this will still be blocked unless either YouTube is allowed, or the specific url is whitelisted within the profile.
+Note: even if a web URL may be listed as a media item, the profile restrictions still apply.
+An example would be if the profile restricts the use of YouTube and the media item is a YouTube video, this will still be blocked unless either YouTube is allowed, or the specific URL is whitelisted within the profile.

 - Know which type of App/Book/Media you are wanting to allow to be downloaded or consumed as this will determine the user's actions within the app.

-- Know how many licences you have available (VPP licences for example).
+- Know how many licenses you have available (VPP licenses for example).